woojiahao/tp/docs/UserGuide.md

 ###### Example 2

 > **Case**: Delete a transaction with the currently not visible but correctly specified
 > `INDEX`.
-The transaction is present in the current `Transactions List` but the user has
+The transaction is present in the current `Transactions List` configuration
-> scrolled further away.
+> but the user has scrolled further away.
 >
 > **Input**: `delete_transaction 1`
 >